amitsaha/amitsaha.github.io/content/managing-aws-lambda-functions-terraform.md

 The first time, this script is run, it will create all the infrastructure that is needed by the lambda function to be run.
 On subsequent applications, only the lambda function's version will change.

-That's it.
-For every terraform environment, we can have a script which will do the same.
+We can even separate the script into two such that we can use different AWS credentials for first time creation and subsequent code updates.

 We can run this script as part of a CI/CD pipeline.
 The repository pointed to above has the terraform configuration in it as well, but we can always download the terrraform configuration tarball or git clone it during a CI run.
-The key idea here is that, your terraform configuration for the lambda function can co-exist with the rest of your infrastructure.
+The key idea here that I want to illustrate here is that your terraform configuration for the lambda function can and should co-exist with the rest of your infrastructure.

+## Scripting?

+Of course scripting is hard, and you run into all kinds of issues and then break in all kinds of ways, but they are a fact of life when it comes to infrastructure considering how quick they are to put together.
+I would want to replace the above scripts by a small tool written in a proper programming langugage.

-##
+## Terraform source layout